Estimating the performance boundary of Gottesman-Kitaev-Preskill codes and number-phase codes: Numerical Results and Discussion

-The performance boundary emerges when the dephasing strength is approximately two orders of magnitude smaller than the photon loss strength.
-Along this boundary, GKP and NP codes exhibit comparable performance under combined loss and dephasing.
+Along this boundary, the optimized near-optimal fidelities of the two code families become comparable.
 Beyond this boundary, higher fidelity can be achieved by selecting the code within its respective advantageous regime.

-This result further suggests that, in the vicinity of the boundary, alternative bosonic codes may outperform both GKP and NP codes.
-Such encodings would likely interpolate between discrete translational symmetry and continuous rotational symmetry, corresponding to genuinely non-Gaussian states with mixed symmetry characteristics.

-Reference~\cite{Leviant2022quantumcapacity} identified numerically optimized bosonic codes for loss–dephasing channels using a biconvex optimization.
-In the pure-loss limit, the optimal codes closely resemble hexagonal GKP states, whereas in the pure-dephasing limit, they approach cat-like states.
-As the noise model changes from pure loss through combined noise to pure dephasing, the Wigner functions of the optimal codes exhibit a transition from translational symmetry to rotational symmetry.
+This result also hints at the possibility that, in the vicinity of the boundary, alternative bosonic codes capable of outperforming both GKP and NP codes may exist.
+Finding the optimal bosonic code for a given loss-dephasing channel remains a long-standing open problem.
+Previous studies have shown that bosonic codes approaching the maximum channel capacity often exhibit hybrid features of both GKP and NP codes~\cite{Leviant2022quantumcapacity}.
+In that work, bosonic codes numerically optimized for loss-dephasing channels via biconvex optimization were found to resemble hexagonal GKP states in the pure-loss limit and cat-like states in the pure-dephasing limit.
+Under combined loss-dephasing channels, the Wigner functions of the optimized codes exhibit a hybrid structure combining translational and rotational symmetries.
 Although such numerically optimized states are difficult to realize experimentally, they reveal intrinsic structural properties of bosonic modes under different noise mechanisms.

 In contrast, the present work focuses on optimizing codes constrained to possess either translational symmetry (GKP codes) or rotational symmetry (NP codes).
 The resulting performance boundary, therefore, serves not only as a practical guideline for code selection but also as an indirect indicator of the regime in which such a symmetry transition is expected to occur.